-This press release contains forward-looking statements for purposes of the Private Securities Litigation Reform Act of 1995 (the "Act").
+This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (the "Act").
 Cytokinetics disclaims any intent or obligation to update these forward-looking statements, and claims the protection of the Safe Harbor for forward-looking statements contained in the Act.
-Examples of such statements include, but are not limited to, statements relating to the expected initiation and scope of Cytokinetics' and its partners' research and development programs, including statements regarding initiation of clinical trials; the potential benefits of Cytokinetics' drug candidates and potential drug candidates, including the benefits of mitotic kinesin inhibitors; and the enabling capabilities of Cytokinetics' biological focus.
-Such statements are based on management's current expectations, but actual results may differ materially due to various risks and uncertainties, including, but not limited to, potential decisions by GSK to postpone or discontinue development efforts for GSK-923295; potential difficulties or delays in the development, testing, regulatory approval, production and marketing of Cytokinetics' drug candidates that could slow or prevent clinical development, product approval or market acceptance, including risks that current and past results of clinical trials or preclinical studies may not be indicative of future clinical trials results, patient enrollment for clinical trials may be difficult or delayed, Cytokinetics' drug candidates may have unexpected adverse side effects or inadequate therapeutic efficacy, and Cytokinetics may be unable to obtain and maintain patent or trade secret protection for its intellectual property; Cytokinetics may incur unanticipated research and development and other costs or be unable to obtain additional financing if necessary; standards of care may change or others may introduce products or alternative therapies for the treatment of indications Cytokinetics' drug candidates and potential drug candidates currently or potentially target; and risks and uncertainties relating to the timing and receipt of funds under Cytokinetics' collaborations.
-For further information regarding these and other risks related to Cytokinetics' business, investors should consult Cytokinetics' filings with the Securities and Exchange Commission.
+Examples of such statements include, but are not limited to, statements relating to future presentations concerning Cytokinetics' research and development programs, the potential benefits of Cytokinetics' drug candidates and potential drug candidates, and the enabling capabilities of Cytokinetics' cytoskeletal focus.
+Such statements are based on management's current expectations, but actual results may differ materially due to various risks and uncertainties, including, but not limited to, potential difficulties or delays in the development, testing, regulatory approval, production and marketing of Cytokinetics' drug candidates that could slow or prevent clinical development, product approval or market acceptance, including risks that current and past results of clinical trials or preclinical studies may not be indicative of future clinical trials results, patient enrollment for clinical trials may be difficult or delayed, Cytokinetics' drug candidates may have unexpected adverse side effects or inadequate therapeutic efficacy, the U.S. Food and Drug Administration or foreign regulatory agencies may delay or limit Cytokinetics' or its partners' ability to conduct clinical trials, and Cytokinetics may be unable to obtain and maintain patent or trade secret protection for its intellectual property; GSK may decide to postpone or discontinue development efforts for GSK-923295, Cytokinetics may incur unanticipated research and development and other costs or be unable to obtain additional financing if necessary, standards of care may change or others may introduce products or alternative therapies for the treatment of indications Cytokinetics' drug candidates and potential drug candidates c

-Contacts:

-Scott R. Jordan (Media) Director, Corporate Development (650) 624-3000
+Contacts: Scott R. Jordan (Media) Director, Corporate Development (650) 624-3000